 When the sun shines I crave Mexican food.
 I don’t know what it is.
 Maybe it’s because on a hot day nothing sounds better than a cool Corona and chips and guacamole.
-So when the sun came out last weekend for the first time in a while, I decided to pretend it was Summer for a day and try my hand at ceviche.
+So when the sun came out last week for the first time in a while, I decided to pretend it was Summer for a day and try my hand at ceviche.

 It is a cold seafood dish that is popular in Latin America.
 It is traditionally made with fish, lime, lemon and chili peppers.

 Ceviche is not cooked in the traditional sense.
 In most recipes you start with raw fish and the marinate it in citrus which starts denaturation like an oven would do.
 If you want to learn a little bit more about the science behind it this is a great article.

 If you’re just testing the waters with ceviche and would prefer to start with a cooked fish, then this crab ceviche is perfect for you!
 This recipe calls for fully cooked dungeness crab in place of the raw fish so no need to worry, just let marinate and enjoy.
 And enjoy you will because this is scrumptious.

 I chose to use Dungeness crab in this recipe because, living in the Pacific Northwest, its what is available.
 If you can’t find it where you live lump crabmeat will do.
 You will just want to make sure that it is as fresh as possible.
 The freshness is what makes the dish.

 Now, give me this with a Corona and some tortilla chips and I’m good to go.
 Or maybe even a Strawberry Jalapeno Margarita.